Mastercard/p11perftest/README.md

 # p11perftest
 An utility to benchmark speed of operations of a PKCS#11 implementation.

+# Warning
+On Nov 30th 2023, This repo has been rebased for quality reasons.
+Pay attention when you are fetching or pulling from it.
+We apologize for the inconvenience.

 # Installing
 ## Pre-requisites
 You will need the following: